-- Message striping across several network paths, thereby increasing network utilization and performance, is straightforward.
-Note that message striping is performed on a set of messages; a given message always follows one path. - Message-fragment striping across several routes within a single network path is possible when a path comprises more than one network interface. - Reliability is implemented within the path abstraction.
+- Message-fragment striping across several routes within a single network path is possible when a path comprises more than one network interface.
+E.g., a single message is fragmented and sent along multiple network paths, such as over multiple HIPPI-800 NICS and switches.
+At the destination, this message is reassembled. - Reliability is implemented within the path abstraction.
 The path is responsible for breaking an outgoing message into one or more fragments, and reassembling incoming fragments into complete messages.
 During fragmentation and reassembly, a path specific "checksum" function is used to verify correct transmission.
-For HIPPI-800 we use a a 32 bit data checksum, and in the UDP implementation we rely on the network checksum provided by this protocol and assume that any data we receive is correct.
-The Send and Receive layer (SRL see below) uses the "checksum" when deciding how to proceed.
+For HIPPI-800 we use a a 32 bit data checksum, and in the UDP/IP implementation we rely on the network checksum provided by this protocol and assume that any data we receive is correct.
+The Send and Receive layer (SRL-see below) uses the "checksum" when deciding how to proceed.
 If data corruption is detected the entire fragment is retransmitted.
-The detailed protocol for this process is discussed in section 3. - Resilience to network device failure is a function of the path scheduler.
+The detailed protocol for this process is discussed in Section 3. - Resilience to network device failure is a function of the path scheduler.
 In case of a network route failure, evidenced by many failed message transmissions, the path scheduler will attempt to "rebind" outstanding messages to another valid (and functional) route between the source and destination processes.
 This route may use the same path or it may be assigned to a different path.
 Future messages will not be bound to the failed route.
-The ability to "fail-back" to the first route (corresponding to the case of a temporarily unavailable network device) is also planned.
-This work in progress.
+The ability to "failback" to the first route (corresponding to the case of a temporarily unavailable network device) is also planned.
+This work is in progress.

-2.3 Send and Receive Layer
+2.3.
+Send and Receive Layer